jaedochoi/Web/README.md

 <br/>

+Assistant Professor
-Economist at the University of Texas at Austin
+University of Texas at Austin, Department of Economics

 <br/>